 In connection with Mr Nielsen's initial retention, we agreed to certain severance provisions and other employment terms.
 In regards to severance, Mr Nielsen was entitled to severance compensation in the event of his termination under specified circumstances.
-In particular, in the event the Company terminated Mr Nielsen without cause (as defined in his respective offer letter) or if Mr Nielsen voluntarily terminated his employment for Good Reason (as defined in his respective offer letter), then Mr Nielsen was entitled to: (i) a lump-sum amount equal to his unpaid base salary through and including the date of termination, as well as accrued, unused vacation pay and unreimbursed business expenses; (ii) a payment for any earned but unpaid annual incentive award for a completed calendar year prior to the date of termination; (iii) salary continuation for the two year period following the date of termination, provided the aggregate amount of such continuation payments shall be equal to the sum of (a) two times the base salary plus (b) one times the annual incentive award opportunity, as then in effect; (iv) an amount, if any, with respect to the annual incentive award opportunity, as then in effect; (iv) an amount, if any, with respect to the annual incentive plan and any corresponding award agreement(s); (v) monthly payments for a period of 18 months equal to the premium Mr Nielsen would be required to pay for COBRA continuation coverage under James Hardie's health benefit plans, determined using the COBRA premium rate in effect for the level of coverage in place immediately prior to termination; and (vii) reasonable professional outplacement services through a provider of James Hardie's choice for a period of up to 24 months.
+In particular, in the event the Company terminated Mr Nielsen without cause (as defined in his respective offer letter) or if Mr Nielsen voluntarily terminated his employment for Good Reason (as defined in his respective offer letter), then Mr Nielsen was entitled to: (i) a lump-sum amount equal to his unpaid base salary through and including the date of termination, as well as accrued, unused vacation pay and unreimbursed business expenses; (ii) a payment for any earned but unpaid annual incentive award for a completed calendar year prior to the date of termination; (iii) salary continuation for the two year period following the date of termination, provided the aggregate amount of such continuation payments shall be equal to the sum of (a) two times the base salary plus (b) one times the annual incentive award opportunity, as then in effect; (iv) an amount, if any, with respect to the annual incentive award opportunity for the year in which such termination of employment occurs, as determined under the terms and conditions of the Company's annual incentive program(s); (v) all outstanding equity awards will remain subject to the terms and conditions of the applicable equity incentive plan and any corresponding award agreement(s); (vi) monthly payments for a period of 18 months equal to the premium Mr Nielsen would be required to pay for COBRA continuation coverage under James Hardie's health benefit plans, determined using the COBRA premium rate in effect for the level of coverage in place immediately prior to termination; and (vii) reasonable professional outplacement services through a provider of James Hardie's choice for a period of up to 24 months.